 However, after the extremely low turnout – five citizens showed up – at the first of two public meetings two weeks ago, it seems that not many are interested in having a hand in the city's next budget.
 That thought doesn't jibe with the number of unsolicited spending or saving ideas that I hear almost daily.

 The city's Budget Advisory Board – five of your fellow citizens – is looking for public input for the fiscal year 2013 budget which takes effect on Oct.
 1 this year.
 What projects do you think should or should not be in the budget?
 Whether it's streets, parks, sidewalks, directional signs, traffic control, landscaping, tree trimming, streetlights, parking, or anything else, now is the time to voice your opinion – not in October after the budget is approved.
-We want to know if there are any services or capital projects the city is not currently funding but should
+We want to know if there are any services or capital projects the city is not currently funding but should.

-for you to share your ideas will be this Monday June 18 at 6 p.m. at the Community Center.
+The second opportunity for you to share your ideas will be this Monday June 18 at 6 p.m. at the Community Center.
 At the informational meeting, city staff and Budget Advisory Board members will provide a brief overview of the City’s revenues and expenses, explain the budget preparation process and then gather ideas from the public on future City spending.

 The Budget Advisory Board is expected to present recommendations to the city council regarding the FY 2013 operating budget in late July.